Stomp! (Brothers Johnson song)

-"Stomp!" is a song released by The Brothers Johnson from their fourth album, Light Up the Night, in early 1980.
+"Stomp!" is a song released by the Brothers Johnson from their fourth album, Light Up the Night, in early 1980.
 It reached number one on the Dance singles chart.
-It reached number one on the R&B singles chart and peaked at number 7 on the Billboard Hot 100 in early 1980.
-It was a bigger success in the UK, where it entered the singles chart at number 65 on February 23, 1980, and climbed to its highest position, number 6, by March 30, 1980.
+In the US it reached number one on the R&B singles chart and peaked at number 7 on the Billboard Hot 100 in early 1980.
+In the UK it entered the singles chart at number 65 on February 23, 1980, and climbed to its highest position, number 6, by March 30, 1980.
 It spent a total of 12 weeks on the UK Singles Chart.
 The song also reached number one on the New Zealand Singles Chart, staying in this position for six weeks in 1980.